-I have been racing on a prototype of my narrow aero front hub for three years.
+I have been racing on a prototype of my narrow aero front hub for five years.
 With a deep section rim the spoke bracing angle is similar to a shallow rim on a regular hub, giving a wheel with good lateral stiffness, but a small frontal area for aerodynamic efficiency.
 I recommend these hubs being built with the Enve 6.7 and 8.9 rims.
 Machined by C4 in California.

 English Aero front: